ckan/ckan/doc/maintaining/cli.rst

 .. note::

   You may also specify the location of your config file using the CKAN_INI environment variable.
-You will no longer need to use --config= or -c= to tell ckan where the config file is:
+You will no longer need to use --config= or -c to tell ckan where the config file is:

   .. parsed-literal::